About the Payne-Phalen Community Band

 General Overview of the Payne-Phalen Community Band:

-Our season runs September through June.
-We will be starting September 15th, 2025.
+• Our season runs September through June.

-We rehearse most Mondays during the school year from 7-9pm at Johnson Senior High School.
+• We rehearse most Mondays during the school year from 7-9pm at Johnson Senior High School.

-Band members should have at least 3 years of experience playing their instrument (now or in the past) and be comfortable playing high school level music.
+• Band members should have at least 3-4 years of experience playing their instrument (now or in the past) and be comfortable playing high school level music.

 Todd plays trumpet and studied Music Education and Spanish Education at St. John's University and Minnesota State University - Mankato.
 In 2017 he earned a Master's Degree in Comparative and International Development Education from the University of Minnesota.
 He recently earned a second Master’s degree in Music Education from the American Band College in Ashland, Oregon through Central Washingon University.